 4. Frequency: How Often?

 The number of times per week you practice a particular movement pattern or set of muscles is known as frequency.
-For decades, bodybuilders have been training each group of muscles once a week.
-It is now understood that more frequent training of every muscle group twice or four times per week gives better results to most individuals, except intermediates and advanced lifters.
+Bodybuilders have been training each group of muscles once a week.
+Research says that more frequent training of every muscle group twice or four times per week gives better results to most individuals and most people.

 Precision Training is frequency-matched to your schedule, recovery ability, and training age.
 Novices usually begin with two or three sessions a week.
 Advanced lifters can train five to six days a week in volume and intensity that is well-controlled.